How to read eye test results

 Astigmatism is a refractive error that occurs when the cornea (the outermost layer of the eye) has an uneven curvature, causing light rays to focus on multiple points instead of just one.
 This results in blurred or distorted vision at any distance.

-If your CYL boxes are empty for either of your eyes, this means you have no astigmatism and therefore no requirement for any AXIS either.
 However, this condition is extremely common and it’s likely you’ll have slight astigmatism in at least one of your eyes.

 • 0.00 to 1.00 = low astigmatism